KF Tirana: 2011–2018: Change in ownership, decline and relegation

 Tirana begun the 2014–15 season with high expectations, challenging for the title in the first part of the season.
 In the second part, however, the team declined and ultimately finished in 5th position.
 In cup, Tirana was controversially eliminated from Laçi in the semi-final 1–0 on aggregate.
 Laçi eventually won the final against Kukësi, leaving Tirana without Europa League football once again.
 The club was relegated during the 2016–17 season.
 From title contender halfway through the season, Tirana fell continuously to dramatically succumb to relegation for the first time in their history.
 Ilir Daja was sacked on 1 November following a goalless draw against Vllaznia Shkodër, and was replaced by the returned Mirel Josa.
 The club also broke the relationship with the fans after allowing with their lifetime rivals Partizani Tirana to play at Selman Stërmasi Stadium; they opposed such an agreement and subsequently abandoned the matches for the entire season as a result.
 Tirana then endured a 15 winless match streak before winning 2–0 against Korabi Peshkopi.
 Their relegation was officially confirmed on 27 May following a goalless draw versus fellow relegation strugglers Vllaznia Shkodër.
 In cup, Tirana did much better, winning their 16th trophy on 31 May after defeating 3–1 Skënderbeu Korçë at Elbasan Arena.
 This meant the return of Tirana in European competitions after five years.

 Tirana retained most of their players ahead of the new season.
 The club appointed former Brazil international Zé Maria as the new manager.
 The team eliminated from the UEFA Europa League by Israel's Maccabi Tel Aviv In September 2017, Tirana won another trophy, their 11th Albanian Supercup after winning 1–0 against Kukësi.
-They also set a record by becoming the Albanian First Division side to win the Supercup.
+Winning two major domestic trophies and also participating in Europe, Tirana set an astonishing record by becoming the first and only Albanian First Division side to achieve this feat.
 In the league Tirana dominated with hammering results in either home or away matches.
 Club's goal of a quick promotion in Superliga was reached with three spare rounds to play.
 Tirana won their first ever Albanian First Division title on 16 May by winning 2–0 against the Group A winners Kastrioti Krujë.